worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 - Key ID (bytes 3-7): It echoes back the same 5-byte KID it just received
 - Nonce (bytes 8-31): A new, fully random 24-byte nonce

-**Body:** A small payload (e.g., a single byte `0x01` for "Success"), encrypted with the Session Key.
+**Body:** A small payload (e.g., a single byte `0x01` for "Success"), encrypted with the 256 bit encryption key.

 ### Phase 5: Secure Tunnel Operation & Key Reuse

 The client receives the server's acknowledgment and decrypts it.
 The secure tunnel is now established.

-**Key Persistence:** After a successful acknowledgment, the client application saves the Session Key and its KID to a file in the `Client Server Keys/` directory.
+**Key Persistence:** After a successful acknowledgment, the client application saves the encryption Key and its KID to a file in the `Client Server Keys/` directory.

 **Session Resumption:** The next time the client application starts and wants to connect to this server:

-It loads the saved KID and Session Key from the file.
+It loads the saved KID and encryption Key from the file.

 It sends an Encryption Type 6 packet with the saved KID and a fully random nonce.